smaragdiludus/smaragdiludus.github.io/docs/index.md

 ID: 202211121000
 date: 2022-11-12
 title: start?
-description: Meditation, Awareness, Consciuosness, Presence, I Ching, Hexagram, Synchronicity, Psychology, Carl Gustav Jung, Tao, Zen, Buddhism, Alchemy, Religion, Spirituality, Self, Ego, Shadow, Individuation Process, Koan, Notes, Obsidian, Zettelkasten.
+description: Journey into the depths of the mind and spirit at Smaragdi Ludus.
+Discover the transformative powers of meditation, I Ching, and alchemy.
+Immerse yourself in the wisdom of Tao philosophy, Jungian psychology, and Zen practices.
+Unveil the mysteries of self, ego, and shadow, while embracing synchronicity and fostering reflection.
+Expand your awareness and consciousness on a path of profound self-discovery and inner growth.
 author: Smaragdi Ludus by Celebra Anser
 tags: []
 hide:
 comments: true
 search:
    exclude: true
 fromNoteID: []
 ---

 Hello friend!